City of Two Rivers spends nearly two million renovating Central Park

 Frank Zahurones encourages more families to visit.

-The city of Two Rivers spent nearly 2 million dollars for the renovations.
+The city of Two Rivers spent nearly 2 million dollars on the renovations.

-TWO RIVERS, Wis (WFRV) – The city of Two Rivers, Wisconsin is renovating Central Park.
-The renovations include a new pavilion, the Schmitt Brothers’ Stage and more.
-The Zahurones family says they look forward to visiting two rivers every year.